Remote Wilderness Rescue and Travel Insurance: What You Need To Know

 First a note on guided adventures.
 Many people go on guided adventures just assuming the guide company’s insurance would kick in and cover a rescue.
 For the vast vast majority of guide companies that is not the case.
 But for whatever reason companies don’t always make this obvious, and so many people go on trips unknowingly uninsured.

-Do I Actually Need / Want Remote Rescue Insurance
+Do I Actually Need / Want Remote Rescue Insurance?

 • Would a surprise 40k USD bill (or much higher if you need international cross-border medically-supervised transport) be devastating to you or just inconvenient?
 Really this is what it most comes down to… your personal finances and risk tolerance.